seek-oss/seek.automation.stub/README.md

 ```

 There are also methods available to filter based on the provider_state or the description of the interaction.
 This may be
-useful if you have multiple interactions, where the requests are identical and you can not overcome this by having different body requests:
+useful if you have multiple interactions, where the requests are identical and you can not overcome this by having different request bodies:

 ```csharp
 var fakeService = Stub.Create(9000).FromFile("SimplePact.json");